TREATMENT OF PATIENTS WITH ESOPHAGEAL ATRESIA AND RIGHT AORTIC ARCH

 Email: yuriherz@hotmail.com

-V. Novozhilov
+V. A. Novozhilov

 Ivano-Matreninskaya Children’s Clinical Hospital; Irkutsk State Medical Academy of Postgraduate Education - Branch Campus of the Russian Medical Academy of Continuing Professional Education; Irkutsk State Medical University